Tompototom/Lap-time-simulations-/README.md

 # Lap-time-simulations-
-Data created when doing lap time simulations for the VUB Racing vehicle of 2025.
+Method created when doing lap time simulations for the VUB Racing vehicle of 2025.
 Openlap en Optimumlap are used.

+Don't be scared to make push/pull requests, or commit changes.
+This was whole thing was done to make VUB Racing performant.

 For openlap:
   - in the a__Cars file the 2025 VUBRacing car is set as the file 'car'.
 This has to be changed following the simulation you want to do